 Oral Language Assessment

 The International Teaching Assistant Program (ITAP) reviews the evaluations and assigns a language proficiency level between 1 and 4.
 The results are sent to the candidate and to the academic program and college in which the candidate may teach.
-The MACCS Rubric provides detailed information about how candidates are assessed.
+The EPI Rubric provides detailed information about how candidates are assessed.
 Those with assistantships who have no direct contact with students (e.g., responsible only for grading assignments) are not required to complete the language proficiency assessment.

 Please note that language assessment results do not guarantee a teaching assistantship; they only determine eligibility.